Caroline Haslett: Career

-Haslett was the sole woman delegate to the World Power Conference in Berlin in 1930 and represented Britain at later power conferences.
+Haslett was the sole British woman delegate to the World Power Conference in Berlin in 1930 and only woman of any nationality to speak at the event.
+She represented Britain at later power conferences.
 During the next 20 years her public activities were extraordinary, as described by her friend Margaret Partridge, electrical engineer and another president of WES: 'She was a member of council of the British Institute of Management 1946–54, of the Industrial Welfare Society, of the National Industrial Alliance, of the Administrative Staff College, and of King's College of Household and Social Science; a governor of the London School of Economics, of Queen Elizabeth College, and of Bedford College for Women; a member of the Central Committee on Women's Training and Employment; a member of council and vice-president of the Royal Society of Arts 1941–55; and president of the British Federation of Business and Professional Women.
 She was a member of the Women's Consultative Committee and the Advisory Council of the Appointments Department, Ministry of Labour; a member of the Correspondence Committee on Women's Work of the International Labour Office; and the first woman to be made a Companion of the Institution of Electrical Engineers (IEE).'
 Haslett was also involved in wider discussions on planning and the built environment, contributing to journals such as Town & Country Planning, for example in 1937 when she wrote that ‘Lack of planning has resulted in the present chaotic condition of our cities and the threatened desecration of our countryside. … The location of industrial sites and the economic distribution of population is a problem so complex that the multitude of apparent solutions appear to counterbalance each other.’

 In 1932 the National Safety First Association (the forerunner of the Royal Society for the Prevention of Accidents) extended its activities to home safety, and Caroline Haslett was appointed as chair of the Home Safety Committee, a post she held until 1936.
 She became the first woman vice-president of the association in 1937.

 In March 1940, the Woman Power Committee was created, from conversations between by Haslett and Lady Astor, with the intention of creating an organisation which had protecting the interests of British women during the war at it core.
 Until that point the government's labour policy for women had been weak and discriminatory over equal rights and pay.
 Women MPs from across the political parties backed the development of the organisation, although there were later complications around the involvement of Unions.